esp-rs/book/src/tooling/debugging/probe-rs.md

 ## Flashing with `probe-rs`

-`probe-rs` can be use to flash your applications to your target, there are 2 supported image formats:
+`probe-rs` can be used to flash your applications to your target, there are 2 supported image formats:
 - [ESP-IDF image format][idf-image]: This is the default format used by `espflash` and `cargo-espflash` and can be used in `probe-rs` using the `--format idf` argument
   - Example command for flashing an ESP32-C3: `probe-rs run --chip esp32c3 --format idf`
 - `direct-boot`: Only supported in some Espressif products.